snapshot-labs/sx-docs/protocol/space.md

 The [space](https://github.com/snapshot-labs/sx-core/blob/develop/contracts/starknet/space/space.cairo) is THE core contract: it's in charge of tracking proposals, votes, and other general settings.
 To deploy a new space, you will need to provide:

 * `voting_delay`: The delay between when a proposal is created, and when the voting starts.
 A `voting_delay` of 0 means that as soon as the proposal is created, anyone can vote.
 A `voting_delay` of 3600 means that voting will start `3600` seconds after the proposal is created.
-* `voting_duration`: The duration of the voting period, i.e. how long people will be able to vote for a proposal.
+* `min_voting_duration`: The minimum duration of the voting period, it is impossible to finalize the proposal before this period is over, even if the quorum for a proposal is met.
+* `max_voting_duration`: The maximum duration of the voting period, it is impossible to cast a vote after this period has passed.
+Obviously, the `min_voting_duration` must be less than the `max_voting_duration`.
 * `proposal_threshold`: The minimum amount of voting power needed to be able to create a new proposal in the space.
-Used to avoid having anyone be able to create a proposal.
-* `voting_strategies`: A list of voting strategy contracts addresses that define the voting strategies used by the space.
+* `voting_strategies`: An array of voting strategy contracts addresses that define the voting strategies used by the space.
 The voting power of each user will be calculated as the sum of voting powers returned for each strategy in the list for that user.
 More information in the [Voting Strategy](https://github.com/snapshot-labs/sx-core#Voting-Strategies) section.
+* `voting_strategy_params_flat`: An array of parameters for the voting strategies specified in `voting_strategies`.
+This would be a 2D array but Cairo cannot curently handle that data type in calldata therefore we must pass a flattened version.
-* `authenticators`: A list of accepted authenticators.
+* `authenticators`: An array of accepted authenticators.
 These are the ways in which a user can authenticate themselves in order to vote or propose.
 For more information, refer to the [Authenticators](https://github.com/snapshot-labs/sx-core#Authenticators) section.
-* `executor`: The execution strategy contract that will handle the execution of transactions inside proposals once voting is complete.
+* `executors`: An array of accepted execution strategies.
+These strategies will handle the execution of transactions inside proposals once voting is complete.
 More information about execution in the [Execution Contract](https://github.com/snapshot-labs/sx-core#Execution-Contract) section.

 Once a space has been created, users can create new proposals by calling the `propose` method (provided the caller has at least `proposal_threshold` voting power).
 Users don't directly interact with the `space` contract, but instead via one of the `authenticator` contracts that act as proxies.